How To Screen Tenants Fairly For Rental Properties

-From the applications, choose which tenants you’d like to screen for further consideration.
-Before you can pull a prospective tenant’s credit or run a background check, you must get their consent.
+Select which applicants you’d like to screen for further consideration.
+And get their consent before you pull a prospective tenant’s credit or run a background check.
 Get it in writing so you have a record of it.

-When running a credit check, look at more than just the credit score.
-You’ll want to also use the credit report to confirm:
+When running a credit check, look at more than the credit score.
+You can also use the credit report to confirm that:

-- They do not have past or present financial problems, including any late or missed payments, bankruptcy or too much debt
+- They don’t have past or present financial problems, including late or missed payments, bankruptcy or too much debt.

-Depending on what you find in the credit report, you can either move forward with the tenant, consider leasing to them with a higher deposit and co-signer or deny them.
-It may help to ask the tenant to explain any discrepancies you find.
+Depending on what you find in the credit report, you can move forward with the tenant, consider leasing to them for a higher deposit amount and co-signer or deny the application.
+It may help to ask the tenant to explain any discrepancies you uncover.

-You’ll need to decide if there are any instances in which you may still move forward with a tenant who has a criminal record.
-Make sure you make considerations on a case-by-case basis.
-You may want to ask the tenant to explain anything you find and consider how severe the crime was and how long ago it happened.
+You’ll need to decide whether to move forward with a tenant who has a criminal record.
+Make sure to make yourconsiderations on a case-by-case basis.
+You may want to ask the tenant to explain anything you discover and factor in the type of crime they committed and how long ago it happened.

 Step 6: Verify Other Tenant Information

-Along with checking credit and criminal background, you’ll want to verify a few pieces of information given by the tenant:
+Besides checking their credit and background, you’ll need to verify other information the tenant submits.

-- You can verify employment and income by reviewing a tenant’s recent paystub or W-2 and contacting an employer.
+- You can verify employment and income by reviewing a tenant’s recent pay stub or W-2 and contacting their

-- You can contact their current or previous landlord to learn more about how they are as a tenant.
+- You can contact their current or previous landlord to learn more about their tenant history.

 - You can contact their personal references to learn more about the tenant.

-If you wish to learn even more, you can conduct an interview, asking such questions as:
+If you want to learn even more, conduct an interview.
+Ask questions such as:

 - Why are you moving?